Where to buy PlayStation 5: PS5 restock US and UK guide (updated TODAY)

 We've gathered up the top retailers in every region region, covering the US, UK, and Australia.

-These are retailers who sold PS5 pre-orders, and offered PlayStation 5 consoles on launch day.
-A number of them have already confirmed that they'll have more consoles available this week, so if you're prepared and quick off the mark, you should be able to get one.
+These are retailers who sold PS5 pre-orders, and offered PlayStation 5 consoles on launch day, and have had a number of restocks since.

 The Best TV for Sony PS5